wheelsx/ArkSaveAutoBackup/readme.md

 # Ark Save Auto Backup
-This tool will automatically backup your ark save files.
+This tool will automatically backup your ark save files every time the game modifies them.
 It backs up your .ark, .arktribe, and .arkprofile files to a directory of your chosing.
 It will keep 20 backups of each file.

 ## Installation